alttch/bma-info/eva4/hmi/userdata.rst

 Storing user data
 *****************

-:doc:`../svc/eva-hmi` instance has got built-in key-value storage to keep persistent user data, such as settings, profile information etc.
+:doc:`../svc/eva-hmi` instances have got built-in key-value storage to keep persistent user data, such as settings, profile information etc.

 The data is stored in HMI database (see the service instance configuration).